 A little more than two-hundred years ago, the region that later became Montana was an unexplored land, no towns, no roads, or other signs of Western civilization – a vast, uncharted wilderness.
 At about the same time, around the year 1800, the United States was a growing nation with thriving cities in New York, Pennsylvania and other areas on the East coast.

-Before the West was settled by people of European descent, many Native American tribes called the region that was later to become Montana their home.
-In early times, Montana’s Native Americans enjoyed and lived off the fruits of the land, especially buffalo.
+Before people of European descent started to arrive in Montana in the early 1800s, the region was home to thousands of Native Americans going back more than 10,000 years.
+In early times, the Native Americans enjoyed and lived off the fruits of the land, especially buffalo.

-During the 1900’s, many Montanans made a living from harvesting timber, mining, and agriculture.
+During the twentieth century, many Montanans made a living from harvesting timber, mining, and agriculture.
 All these industries still remain important to the state’s economy, but tourism has grown rapidly and is now a major source of income for business owners and workers.

-Probably more so than in many areas of the U.S. Montana’s tourist industry is tied to the seasons.
+Montana is a major tourist mecca.
 Visits peak in summer and then drop off.
 For visitors, there’s more demand for resources such as lodging and recreational activities in the summer and this often leads to higher prices.
 Late spring and early fall are wonderful in Montana, too.
-So for those who can, these seasons are a great choice when planning travel to the state.
+The winter season is a favorite for skiers and lovers of outdoor winter sports.

 Montana (MT) has a population of about 1,042,520 (northern European ancestry, German, Irish, English, and Norwegian being common), plus a large population of Native Americans.
 Montana is sparsely populated, with it’s residents scattered over a huge area of 147,000 square miles.